 In recognition of your service to our country, all veterans and active

-duty military personnel are invited to eat free at Applebee's Neighborhood
+are invited to eat free at Applebee's Neighborhood

 Grill & Bar Restaurants this Veterans Day, Wednesday, Nov.
 11, 2009.